 1. Take a guided tour of Xunantunich Mayan ruins

 One of the most beautiful Mayan ruins in Belize, Xunantunich means “stone woman” in the Mayan language.
 It can be easily reached by taxi from downtown San Ignacio.

 Xunantunich was an important ceremonial site for the ancient Maya and today it’s one of the most popular tourist attractions in Belize with impressive ceremonial sites and the dominant El Castillo pyramid.

-Taking a tour of Xunantunich is by far one of the best things to do in San Ignacio, because you will learn a lot of cool history behind this archaeological area which will help you understand the history of the region.
+Taking a tour of Xunantunich is by far one of the best things to do in San Ignacio, because you will learn a lot of cool history of the country.

 Best tours of Xunantunich from San Ignacio

 You will find many companies offering private transportation and tours of Xunantunich for anywhere between $70-100 per person, but I’m here to tell you a little secret:

 You can hire a guide on site for a fraction of the price, about $40-50 USD when you get to the entrance of the site that is separated by the Mopan River.

 Many of the local guides who wait for tourists at the entrance are also willing to haggle with you, and if you arrive early enough, you can get an individual tour of Xunantunich, as there will not be any other tourists.